nikosft/Cal-lite/README.md

 Things that have been removed:

--Any maven dependency
+* Any maven dependency
--Any plugin support
+* Any plugin support

 Visit https://github.com/nikosft/CoAP-examples for a list of examples on how to use it